bigoulours/bigoulours.github.io/README.md

-# Welcome to my Githug page!
+# Welcome to my Github page!
 ## It's kinda empty right now.
 You can still check my [resume](CV/resume.html) while you are here